linkerd/website/linkerd.io/content/blog/may-community-meeting-recap-part-1.md

 feature: "/uploads/may-community-meetup.png"
 tags: ["Community"]
 thumbnail: "/uploads/may-community-meetup.png"
-title: "Linkerd at KubeCon EU: May Community Meeting Recap Part 1"
+title: "Linkerd at KubeCon EU"
 description: "May's Community Meeting was a little different than our typical meetups.
 Hot off a successful KubeCon EU, we chose to recap the great Linkerd stories told during the conference"